knative/docs/serving/using-cert-manager-on-gcp.md

 ```

-### Configure CertManager to use your DNS admin service account
+## Configure CertManager to use your DNS admin service account

+Next, we'll configure cert-manager to request new certificates and
+verify the challenges using DNS.

-#### Specify a certificate issuer which is a set of ACME challenge solvers
+### Specify a certificate issuer

+For this example, we're going to configure cert-manager to use
+LetsEncrypt, however you can use any certificate provider that
+supports the ACME protocol.

+Here we configure to use the `dns01` challenge type, which will
+enable certificate generation and wildcard certificates.

 ```shell
 kubectl apply -f - <<EOF